 “The Election of Former Female Fighters.”
-Conditionally Accepted at Journal of Peace Research.
+Forthcoming at Journal of Peace Research.

 After conflict, many ex-combatant men experience the spoils of war as their rebel groups transition into political parties and elect former members to party seats.
 However, it is unclear if these opportunities are reserved for former members who are men.
 Former rebel women often experience marginalization and discrimination after war, limiting their post-war opportunities.
 In this paper, I ask under what conditions voters support former rebel women running for political office.
 I argue that the election of these women will depend on their roles within rebel groups, as well as their use of violence during conflict.
 I present a novel dataset on the election of former rebel women in a global sample of former rebel parties from 1970-2020.
 I find that a greater proportion of rebel women are elected when women served as combatants and leaders in rebel groups during conflict.
 In contrast, I find that when rebel groups utilized violent tactics such as suicide terrorism and sexual violence, a smaller proportion of former rebel women are elected.
 I test for the interaction of women’s roles and use of violence, and find that regardless of women serving as elites, rebel women’s electoral chances are hurt when these extreme forms of violence are used, demonstrating the salience of the negative stigmas attached to violent women.
 These findings demonstrate that while many former rebel women are marginalized after war, a select few are successful in translating their wartime experiences into political gains.

 “Fighting for Peace?
 The Direct and Indirect Effects of Women’s Participation in Rebel Groups on Peace Negotiations” (with Jakana Thomas and Lora DiBlasi).
 Forthcoming at Journal of Politics.